feenkcom/gtoolkit/README.md

 - Watch our YouTube videos: [@gtoolkit](https://www.youtube.com/@gtoolkit)

 ## Glamorous Toolkit and Pharo
-Glamorous Toolkit (GT) is built in [Pharo](https://pharo.org), and it enables people to work with Pharo systems.
-Nevertheless, the goal of GT is distinct from that of Pharo and so is its realization.
+Glamorous Toolkit is built in [Pharo](https://pharo.org), and it enables people to work with Pharo systems.
+Nevertheless, the goal of Glamorous Toolkit is distinct from that of Pharo and so is its realization.
 [Read more in the book](https://book.gtoolkit.com/glamorous-toolkit-and-pharo-6k5konpjjknm9u90y4t6le5po).
 ## License

 See [LICENSE](LICENSE).